drexed/cmdx-i18n/README.md

 ## Configuration

-By default, `cmdx-i18n` locales are automatically loaded and are managed through the `I18n.available_locales` option.
+If the `I18n` gem is installed, `cmdx-i18n` locales are automatically loaded and are managed through the `I18n.available_locales` option.

 Execute the following command to copy any locale to the applications `config/locales` directory: